AndyB400/inmate-intake/README.md

 ## JSON-Server and environment.ts

 The solution is setup to use JSON-Server to stub API data.
-The URL of the JSON-Server is stored in the environment.ts file to allow for swapping out for the real API easily in the future.
+The URL of the JSON-Server is stored in the environment.ts file to allow for swapping for a real API easily in the future.